WokLibCodeClub/breakout/step02-bat_and_movement/README.md

 A good Python rule is to place all the variables for your project together, near the top.
 So a good place to put this code is just after the code which adds the variable **ball**.
 ```
-bat = Rect(WIDTH/2, 0.9 * HEIGHT, 120, 15)
+bat = Rect(WIDTH/2, HEIGHT - 50, 100, 15)
 ```
-The x coordinate is WIDTH/2 and the y coordinate is 9/10ths of the variable HEIGHT.
+The x coordinate is WIDTH/2 and the y coordinate is 50 pixels less than the value of the variable HEIGHT.
 Where do you think this will place the bat?

-The width of the bat is 120 pixels and the height is only 15 pixels, so this will be a short wide rectangle.
+The width of the bat is 100 pixels and the height is only 15 pixels, so this will be a short wide rectangle.

 #### 2. Modify the draw function